dinane/self/README.md

 If I own a meeting I will send an agenda: it is likely to be inside the meeting invite.
 I will take notes, and send them out by the end of the day of the meeting.

 If I am attending a meeting that you own I will provide my whole attention to your meeting.
 If I decide that I don't need to be there I will let you know that I trust you to handle it yourself.
-I will not multi-task - I aim to be fully present or not attending at all.
+I will not multi-task.

 ## My Calendar
 I use my calendar not just for meetings and 1:1s, but also for tasks and reminders.
 Because of this, it will always look full.
 Don't let that deter you.
 If you would like to chat, reach out via slack.
 I can and will make the time.